appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

     1. Draw a diagram of what the template area(s) that frame the content should look like at runtime/preview (at design time it is only the main content area that is visible).

-    1. Look at some existing components to get an idea of how they should be styled using the standard Mlab classes hierarchy [described here](TEMPLATES REFERENCE - CSS styling.md).
+    1. Look at some existing components to get an idea of how they should be styled using the standard Appyoumake classes hierarchy [described here](TEMPLATES REFERENCE - CSS styling.md).

     1. Determine if you need any advanced functionality that you need Javascript to achieve (and not pure CSS rules) and/or if you need to use external Javascript/CSS libraries.

     1. Make sure you choose a unique name for your template.
-These unique names are used by Mlab to manage templates at designtime.
+These unique names are used by Appyoumake to manage templates at designtime.

 1. Putting together the template elements

   A template is made up of several HTML5, Javascript and CSS files plus images and configuration files.
 Some of these are required, others are optional.
-Some of these files are standard Mlab files that you simply copy into your template, others you create yourself, either from scratch or from existing files you amend.
+Some of these files are standard Appyoumake files that you simply copy into your template, others you create yourself, either from scratch or from existing files you amend.
 Together these files consitute the overall template which the app creator can use to create a new app, and the template frames the content (as mentioned before), without the app creator needing to worry about it.

     * Create the [conf.yml](TEMPLATES REFERENCE - conf.yml file.md) file (required)